SWIM WITH HUMPBACK WHALES

 Humpbacks are among the most social of the great whales – and certainly the most musical.
 Mystery still shrouds how each year the humpback pods all over the world emerge from their Arctic and Antarctic feeding grounds and start singing the same song.
 But that is only one of many wonders.
 What is known is that Megaptera novaeangliae are the least shy (or least afraid) of humans.
 Once a whale is found, careful and respectful approach can lead to hours of interaction.

-Reunion in September is mild: upper 70’s in the day, low 60’s at night.
+Comoros in September is mild: upper 70’s in the day, low 60’s at night.
 For the land: bring light clothes, with some long pants and long sleeve shirts, a light fleece jacket or summer sweater, and comfortable shoes.
 For the sea: board shorts are recommended (for men and women), a rash guard, snorkel+mask, long fins (freediver/spearfisher fins preferred), sunscreen, a good hat, and sunglasses.
-The sea temperature is slightly chilly (74.5 average in September), but it is not cold enough for a wetsuit other than perhaps a .5mm – agility, preparedness and speed are priorities.
+The sea temperature is slightly chilly (74.5 average in September), and you will want a 2-5mm depending on your sensitivity to cold.
+On the boat, cool breezes when you are wet can be chilly – another good reason for a suit.
+Keep in mind: agility, preparedness and speed are priorities.

 Picture Adventure Expeditions